vishvAsa/notes/content/misc/chambers/wood-stove.md

 - Indian cooking smoke (indoor) said to equal 20 cigarettes a day (source: prakti promotional video).
 - Temperature at top: max 580°C ([IG18](https://www.instagram.com/p/BgLspLPlHN0/))

+## Realizations
+- mud stoves cost 250 Rs in 2018 and lasted 6 months.

 ## Cube with 2 sides open + holes for ventilation at the bottom and sides
 ### Realizations
 - Prakti woodstove.